mkyleUD/Caviness-HPC-Intro/_episodes/01-cluster.md

 giant, magical machine.
 Sometimes, people will assume that the computer they've logged onto is the entire computing cluster.
 So what's really happening?
 What computer have we logged on to?
 The name of the current computer we are logged onto can be checked with the `hostname` command.
-(You may also notice that the current hostname is also part of our prompt!)
+(You may also notice that the current hostname is also part of our prompt)

 ```
 {{ site.host_prompt}} hostname
 ```
-{: .bash}
+{: .language-bash}

 ```
 {{ site.host_name }}